Gillou38/Drying-open-source-solution/README.md

 For more complex solutions, there's one system for each component.

 ### Different systems
 For each solution, there the same kind of component, sometimes together in the same object, sometimes separate in different modules.
+(See state of art, for more precision)

 #### Drying room
 Dietary material